Here's what you need to know...

 Aim for a 2-3 second tempo, making sure to lower the weight under control.
 A couple of heavy negative sets added to your usual routine are all that's required to spur growth.

 You'll need a spotter to help lift the weight once you lower it since it's a supramaximal lift.
-As with drop sets, however, this strategy is highly taxing to the neuromuscular system so use the technique sparingly to prevent overtraining.
+As with drop sets, however, this strategy is highly taxing to the neuromuscular system so use the technique sparingly.

-Research shows that static stretching can decrease strength and power when performed immediately before training.
-There are a couple of theories that explain this phenomenon.
+Research shows that too much static stretching can decrease strength and power when performed immediately before training.

-Another theorized mechanism involves decreased neural drive and a subsequent reduction in the number of motor units available for contraction (10, 11).
-In all likelihood, both of these factors play a role in impairing performance.
+Another theorized mechanism involves decreased neural drive and a subsequent reduction in the number of motor units available for contraction.

-Recent research shows this actually works in practice.
-Specifically, measures of vertical jump height and power were found to be significantly greater when testing was preceded by antagonist stretching, compared to a no-stretching trial in a well-designed study of trained lifters (12).
+Research shows this actually works in practice.
+Research shows that measures of vertical jump height and power are significantly greater when testing is preceded by antagonist stretching, compared to a no-stretching trial in a well-designed study of trained lifters.

 What to do: Before performing a lift, statically stretch the antagonist muscle for approximately 15 seconds.
 Perform 3-4 sets of the targeted stretch, taking about 10 seconds between stretching bouts, and then continue immediately to your work set.